Dortmund history- All about the club

 The stadium of Borussia Dortmund is Westfalenstadion which is Germany's largest stadium and the seventh-largest in Europe.
 When insurance company Signal Iduna bought the rights to name the stadium until 2021, the official name changed to "Signal Iduna Park".
 Of course, it cannot be used when hosting FIFA and UEFA events.During the 2006 World Cup, the stadium was referred to as "FIFA World Cup Stadium, Dortmund", and in UEFA club matches, it is known as "BVB Stadion Dortmund".

-is 65,829 seated spectators for international matches and 81,359 standing and seated spectators for league matches.In the 1960s, as the popularity of Borussia Dortmund gradually increased, it was obvious that the old stadium was very small for the increasing number of Borussia Dortmund supporters.
+The capacity of Dortmund stadium is 65,829 seated spectators for international matches and 81,359 standing and seated spectators for league matches.In the 1960s, as the popularity of Borussia Dortmund gradually increased, it was obvious that the old stadium was very small for the increasing number of Borussia Dortmund supporters.
 So, in 1974 the Westfalenstadion replaced the Stadion Rote Erde.
 The two stadiums are located next to each other and the old one is now used as the stadium of Borussia Dortmund II. however, was not able to finance a new stadium and federal institutions were unwilling to help.

 in 1971, Dortmund has replaced the city of Cologne, which was forced to withdraw its plans to host games in the 1974 World Cup and as the result, the funds set aside for the projected stadium in Cologne were re-allocated to Dortmund, and a new stadium became reality.